GETTING THE BEST OUT OF INFOGRAPHICS AND DATA VISUALISATION

 STAYINFRONT AND VISUALIZATIONS

-At StayinFront, we are exploring all the capabilities to answer the questions of effectiveness of Visualizations and Infographics, but we understand they must be within the right context.
+At StayinFront, we are exploring all the capabilities to answer the questions of effectiveness of Visualisations and Infographics, but we understand they must be within the right context.
 There is no sense in our customers investing heavily in BI licenses for the best visualization tools and then providing simple grids and line charts to the users because that is what they are used to.
 “Know your audience” they say, but the audience is varied.

 StayinFront is taking the path of this new paradigm shift and embedding what we perceive to be the best, most pertinent graphic options that get the most out of the complex data strategies embedded into our tools.